 Sikes House is the official residence of the university's president.
 The home was built between July 1939 and November 1940 by Mr. Louis Sikes, an oilman and rancher, and his wife Glenna.
 The architectural firm of Goodwin and Tatum of Dallas designed the home, and Harry Naylor of Wichita Falls constructed it.

 The university purchased the property from Mr. and Mrs. Sikes in 1971.
 From 1974 forward the home has served as the president's private residence and as the site of official receptions and dinners hosted by the president.
 In November of 1991 the home's official name became Sikes House.
-Dr. Jesse W. Rogers, who has served as MSU's president since August 2001, is the fourth president to live in the home.
+Dr. Suzanne Shipley, who has served as MSU's president since August 2015, is the fifth president to live in the home.